 Streaming sites like Netflix and Twitch aren’t the only ones that have gained tremendous popularity recently — TikTok has, too.
-With over 700 million monthly active US users as of June 2020, it’s no surprise that TikTok is tagged as one of the most influential social media platforms around right now.
+With over 700 million monthly active users globally, including 100 million in the U.S. as of June 2020, it’s no surprise that TikTok is tagged as one of the most influential social media platforms around right now.

 Known as Douyin in its home market, TikTok is a short-video sharing app that was launched in 2016 by a Beijing company called ByteDance.
 Although Later reports that TikTok was an instant hit among Gen Z users in China, it took quite a while for it to actually take off in North America and Europe.
 When it finally did, however, it was able to take the region and the world by storm -— so much so that it has changed pop culture in many ways.

 TikTok has been very effective in dictating trends.
 In the fashion and cosmetic industries, for instance, it had an undeniable effect on what people wear and buy.
 Some of the products that sold out everywhere after going viral on TikTok include butt-lifting Amazon leggings, Girlfriend Collective bras, the L’Oréal Telescopic Mascara, and the Revolution Pro Face Primer.

 Aside from pushing these products into the limelight, TikTok also shaped shopping behavior by “giving the fashion industry a whole new way of showcasing their art and personality,” according to Kudzi Chikumbu, the director of the creator community at TikTok.
 Examples of brands that signed TikTokers to appear in their campaigns include Louis Vuitton and Prada.